ch4zm/ch4zm.github.io/docs/teaching.md

 **Course Code:** BLAB 384

-**Course Location:** Room 5778, Trombone Memorial Tower, Hellmouth Institute of Technology (Main Campus)
+**Course Location:** Room 5778, Trombone Memorial Tower, Hellmouth Institute of Technolology (Main Campus)

 **Course Description:** We apply mathematics to explore fundamental questions of blaseball, such as, what was blaseball before it was blaseball?
 What is the topology of the interdimensional